MohammedSaqibMS/deep-learning-specialization-deeplearning.ai/5-Sequence_Models/Week_4:_Transformer_Network/Assignment_2/README.md

 ## Usage

 Open `Embedding_plus_Positional_encoding.ipynb` in Jupyter/Anaconda and run the cells.
 The notebook expects the GloVe embeddings to be located at `glove/glove.6B.100d.txt`.

-## Notes

-- `preprocessing.png` is a reference image used within the notebook to illustrate the preprocessing pipeline.
-- Make sure the `glove` folder name and file name match exactly (`glove/glove.6B.100d.txt`), otherwise the notebook's file-loading path will fail.